yasamanhaji/EduGuide-Backend/Architecture.md

 - Improves long-term extensibility.
 - Allows domain-specific projects to focus only on business requirements.

-## SignalR + NotificationLog
+## SignalR Real-Time Communication

-The notification subsystem combines real-time communication with persistent storage.

-SignalR is responsible for delivering notifications immediately to connected users, providing an interactive user experience.

-However, users may be offline when notifications are generated.
-To avoid losing important events, every notification is also stored in the `NotificationLog` entity.

-This hybrid approach provides:

-- Instant notifications for connected users.
+SignalR was selected to provide real-time communication capabilities within the application.

+The SignalR Hub is responsible for managing user connections, tracking online presence, delivering private messages, synchronizing message status, and supporting file sharing.

+Unlike traditional request-response communication over HTTP, SignalR enables persistent connections between clients and the server, allowing events to be pushed immediately to connected users.

+Messages are first persisted through the CQRS pipeline and then delivered to online recipients.
+If a recipient is offline, the message remains stored and can be retrieved when the conversation is reopened.

+This architecture provides several benefits:

+- Low-latency message delivery.
-- Reliable notification history.
+- Persistent message history.
-- Ability to review missed notifications after reconnecting.
-- Better user experience without sacrificing reliability.
+- Real-time online/offline presence tracking.
+- Read receipt synchronization.
+- Efficient communication without continuous client polling.
+- Integration with MinIO for file attachments.

 ## JWT + RBAC